top of page

 • Sensory circuits

-• Sensory smart classrooms (access to sensory aids)
+• Sensory smart classrooms (access to sensory aids and focus tools)

 Communication and Interaction